Single mothers often bear a tremendous financial burden. Living on one paycheck, most are unable to provide even the barest of necessities.

 These are geared towards filling in the gaps in their lives and that of their children.

-WV WORKS is West Virginia’s Temporary Assistance for Needy Families (TANF) Program that provides monthly cash assistance to eligible families.
+WV WORKS is West Virginia’s TANF Program that provides monthly cash assistance to eligible families.
 It is based on the goals of assisting families near the poverty level to become self-sufficient.

 Those receiving cash benefits are required to complete and sign a Personal Responsibility Contract (PRC).
 It is supposed to be a plan of activities you will do to help you get a job & to support your family on your own.

 In most cases, you’re only entitled to no more than 5 years or 60 months of welfare checks over your lifetime.
-Most people on VW WORKS also receive Supplemental Nutrition Assistance Program (SNAP) benefits and Medicaid.
+Most people on VW WORKS also receive SNAP benefits and Medicaid.

 West Virginia SNAP helps low-income families, the elderly, and the disabled with cash assistance to buy the food they need for a nutritionally adequate diet.
 Eligibility is based on household size, income, assets and some household expenses.